WICG/attribution-reporting-api/README.md

 </iframe>
 ```

-Only domains provided as feature policy parameters can be used as
-reporting domains in child contexts.
-Impression tags in the main frame
-can set any reporting domain, as impression tags in that context are
+In child contexts, reporting domains are restricted to only those that were
+explicitly allowed via Feature Policy delegation.
+Any other values will be ignored.
-inherently trusted.
-This is done to ensure that a publisher page must
+This is done to ensure that a publisher page must opt-in to any domain that
-opt-in to any domain that wants to receive impression reports.
+wants to receive impression reports.
+Impressions in the main frame are trusted
+and can set any reporting domain (i.e. it has a default allow-list of *), but a
+Feature Policy response header set on the main document response could
+optionally restrict it further.

 An impression will be eligible for reporting if any page on the
 addestination domain (advertiser site) registers a conversion to the